gitjuba/javascript-platformer/README.md

 # Platforming game

-A (for now) minimalistic platformer written in JavaScript.
+A (for now extremely) minimalistic platformer written in JavaScript.

 ## Goal I